How Early Payment Can Help Your Business Survive a Recession

 Early payment programs like C2FO also make it easier for enterprises to manage their accounts payable.

-When Ehinger was treasurer at Indiana-based wholesaler Do it Best Corp. in 2013, the company’s accounts payable department was flooded with calls from suppliers who were desperate to be paid early.
+In 2013, at Indiana-based wholesaler Do it Best Corp., the company’s accounts payable department was flooded with calls from suppliers who were desperate to be paid early.
 C2FO’s early payment platform made it easier for Do it Best to manage that process.

 Do it Best had available cash flow at a time when many companies did not.
 The wholesaler didn’t need to partner with C2FO on an early payment program in 2013, but company officials saw the advantages early payment could bring to Do it Best, as well as to its suppliers.